innovationOUtside/jupyter_anywidget_pglite/README.md

 ## Audible alerts

-To provide an audible alert when a query or a data dump generation operation has completed, set: `pg.audio = True`,
+To provide an audible alert when a query or a data dump generation operation has completed, set: `pg.audio = True`.

+If audible alerts are enabled, if an error is raised, an audible alert will sound and the error message will also be reported using the browser text-to-speech engine.

 ## TO DO